offendingcommit/valdris/Economics & Trade/Trade Routes & Networks.md

 **"The Contested Passage"**: Two merchant houses claim exclusive rights to a newly opened route created by awakening activities.
 Players must mediate the dispute while investigating whether the route is actually safe for commercial traffic.

 **"Bandits or Worse"**: Attacks on caravans initially blamed on highway bandits show too much coordination and knowledge of cargo contents.
-The truth involves a corrupt [[Factions & Organizations/Gear-Wright Guilds|guild]] member using Architect surveillance devices to plan perfect robberies.
+The truth involves a corrupt [guild](Factions%20%26%20Organizations/Gear-Wright%20Guilds.md) member using Architect surveillance devices to plan perfect robberies.

 ### Navigation Mysteries